 Figure 10.19 The web-tablet authoring view

-Notice that some of the tools found in the desktop product icons or main menu appears in the web environment at the top of the authoring space.
+Notice that some of the tools found in the desktop product icons or main menu appear in the web environment at the top of the authoring space.

 The dimension specific controls in figure 10.20 were exposed by selecting the small drop-down arrow in the market dimension pill.
 Similar measure-specific controls are shown in figure 10.21.

-Quick table calculations are referred using the drop-down arrow in the sales pill on the column shelf.
+Quick table calculations are referred to using the drop-down arrow in the Sales pill on the column shelf.

 Desktop users who are accustomed to creating “complex” filters like “top10,” or utilizing specific conditions, will notice that these filters will persist in the web authoring session.
 However, web editors can’t add new versions of these complex filters.
 Web editors are able to add quick filters to view, and the full suite of quick filter types are available.

 Figure 10.20 Dimension-specific controls

 Cell sizing is controlled exclusively through the cell size menus; users can’t drag elements of the visualization to resize those items-nor can they drag to resize the sheet as a whole.
 And, web editors cannot drag to control the “fit” of the view within the design space.
 Figure 10.22 displays the web tools fit and sizing controls.